By Chris Avcolie,

 While the right to have legal counsel provided to employees in workplace conflicts has not yet been recognized at law, it is important that that right take root in our collective and individual consciousness first.
 In order to change the status quo, we need to think differently about the employment relationship.
 We need to challenge the status quo at every turn to effect change.
 I speak to many working people and small business owners every day as an employment attorney.
 Although they each have their own concerns and challenges, one thing they all have in common is a belief that the law should ensure fairness and equity in the workplace for all.

-If you have any questions about your need for a lawyer in a workplace dispute, please contact Carey & Associates, P.C. for a free consultation at firstname.lastname@example.org.
+If you have any questions about your need for a lawyer in a workplace dispute, please contact Carey & Associates, P.C. for a consultation or email to firstname.lastname@example.org.

 Listen to Podcast: You Have the Right to Counsel At Work